moby/moby/docs/examples/apt-cacher-ng.md

     $ docker logs -f test_apt_cacher_ng

-To get your Debian-based containers to use the proxy, you can do one of three things
+To get your Debian-based containers to use the proxy, you have following options

 1. Add an apt Proxy setting
    `echo 'Acquire::http { Proxy "http://dockerhost:3142"; };' >> /etc/apt/conf.d/01proxy`